dbuenzli/carcass/etc/topkg/_README.md

 the directory `opam config var $(NAME,uncapitalize):doc`.

 In the distribution sample programs and tests are located in the [`test`](test) directory of the distribution.
-They can be built with:
+They can be built and run

-    ocamlbuild -use-ocamlfind test/tests.otarget

-The resulting binaries are in `_build/test`.

-- `test.native` tests the library, nothing should fail.
+with:

+    topkg build --tests true && topkg test